open-telemetry/community/projects/gen-ai.md

 GenAI Instrumentation libraries like OpenLLMetry, OpenLIT, LangTrace and other provides general-purpose OTel instrumentations for GenAI clients, frameworks and related components.

-By providing GenAI community with the space under OpenTelemetry we will be able to start hosting vendor-agnostic instrumentation libraries (such as WIP one [OpenAI Python](https://github.com/open-telemetry/opentelemetry-python-contrib/pull/2759)) and [OpenAI JS](https://github.com/open-telemetry/opentelemetry-js-contrib/pull/2402) and eventually we will be able to move instrumentations from current GenAI Observabilty tools to OTel (or to upstream libraries).
+By providing GenAI community with the space under OpenTelemetry we will be able to start hosting vendor-agnostic instrumentation libraries (such as WIP one [OpenAI Python](https://github.com/open-telemetry/opentelemetry-python-contrib/pull/2759)) and [OpenAI JS](https://github.com/open-telemetry/opentelemetry-js-contrib/pull/2402) and eventually we will be able to move instrumentations from current GenAI Observability tools to OTel (or to upstream libraries).

 It helps GenAI observability community to